docsifyjs/docsify/docs/vue.md

 ## Global options

 Use `vueGlobalOptions` to share Vue options throughout your site.
 These options will be used when Docsify detects Vue content in the main content area that has not been previously mounted via [instance options](#instance-options), [components](#components), or a [markdown script](#markdown-script).
-Global `data()` is shared and changes will persist as users navigate the site.

 ```js
 window.$docsify = {